Event / Party / Paris Olympics

 Festival Marvellous Island - Beach Stage

-🔍Summer music in Paris: must-see festivals
+🔍Summer music in Paris: not-to-miss festivals

 The capital is transformed into a musical playground for all tastes.
 Don't miss the festive and eclectic events that bring the city to life throughout the season.